 - Verifiable sources you can cite

-To understand how the AI models behind search work, see AI & Models.
+To understand the routing behind search, see AI & Models.
 To learn about automating research tasks, continue to Automations.